Historic Resource Surveys

 RI Historic Bridge Inventory Survey

 AHS staff coauthored Rhode Island’s original statewide historic bridge survey and management plan.
-We are presently completing a comprehensive update of the survey and plan.
+We also completed a comprehensive update of the survey and plan.

 Canal Line Rails to Trails

-AHS surveyed, photographed and prepared state-level document of historic features along a two-mile segment of the former Canal Line Railway in Southington, Connecticut.
+AHS surveyed, photographed and prepared state-level documentation of historic features along a two-mile segment of the former Canal Line Railway in Southington, Connecticut.